joejoe2/LineBot/README.md

 --------------------------------------------------------

-deploy by aws elasticbeanstalk :
+deployed by aws elasticbeanstalk :
 --------------------------------
 --------------------------------------------------------
 upload Dockerrun.aws.json(may need to modify port setting in Dockerfile)

 and configure load balancer's port mapping and https

-deploy by azure web app :
+deployed by azure web app :
 --------------------------------
 --------------------------------------------------------
 push image to docker hub